brandonmburroughs/baby-names-and-movie-stars/README.md

 ## Roadmap

 I'm not sure where to go from here.
 I've completed all of the goals I initially laid out.
 Feel free to make suggestions as a Github issue.
-Otherwise, I'll update it as things come to me.
+Otherwise, I'll update it as ideas come to me.